mgarl-10/Yellow_protein/README.md

 #### 1.3.2.3 Genome masking

-The custom repeat library was used to mask the genome via Funannotate (RepeatMasker backend).
+The custom repeat library was used to mask the genome via Funannotate (RepeatMasker).

 ```bash
 funannotate mask \